Graduate Program in History

 A limited number of Graduate Teaching Assistantship positions are available in the department.
 Once students have been accepted into the MA program, they should discuss application procedures with the Graduate Program Chair.
 Graduate Teaching Assistantships are contingent upon acceptance into the MA program.

-To earn a graduate minor in history, a student must complete 9 hours of graduate-level history courses with the grade of a "B" (3.0 on a 4.0 scale) or better.
+To earn a History Graduate Minor, a student must be enrolled in a UNO Graduate Program and complete 9 hours of graduate-level history courses with the grade of a "B" (3.0 on a 4.0 scale) or better.